-Harrington Plastics, the US’s largest industrial plastics distributor, was looking to upgrade its network equipment.
-Harrington’s team came across Peplink and started thinking about MPLS alternatives.
-By choosing Peplink, they saved a fortune on upgrades and ended up with yearly savings of up to $100,000.
+Harrington Industrial Plastics is the US’s largest industrial plastics distributor.
+They came across Peplink while they were looking to upgrade their network equipment and started thinking about alternatives to MPLS.
+In the end they chose Peplink’s network solution because they would save a fortune on upgrades and ended up with yearly savings of up to $100,000.

 Harrington Industrial Plastics decided it was time to upgrade its network equipment.
-Its existing solution used redundant MPLS for site-to-site traffic and broadband connections for Internet access.
-It requires peak performance at all times in order to serve its large customer base and 43 busy branches.
-It was more than natural that Harrington Plastics was looking for a cost effective solution and flexible resilience options.
+Its existing solution used redundant MPLS for site-to-site traffic and broadband connections for internet access.
+It requires peak performance at all times in order to serve its large customer base and its 43 busy branches.
+It was more than natural that Harrington Plastics was looking for a cost effective solution with flexible resilience options.

-Harrington Industrial Plastics couldn’t be happier.
+Harrington Industrial Plastics couldn’t be happier with the final results.
 They now benefit from an extremely reliable and cost-effective network.
 Supplying additional resilience is as easy as plugging in a 4G USB modem.
-Where the MPLS 768kb deployed previously had cost them $192000 a year for all 40 sites, their new solution is now only costing them $92000.
-Their total bandwidth has been bumped from 36 Mbps to 138 Mbps.
+Best of all, their new solution only costs them $92,000 a year for all 43 sites compared to the previously deployed MPLS 768kb that costed them $192,000.
+To top it off, their total bandwidth has increased from 36 Mbps to 138 Mbps.